Thomasluigi07/sm64-roblox/README.md

 ## Terms of Use

 You *may* use this in your game, **but you must provide credit** to this repository and the SM64 Decompilation Project.
 I would **NOT** advise using it as a foundation for a platformer since it's very rigidly tied to the 30hz physics simulation code of Super Mario 64.
 It's weirdly programmed and not very intuitive to build off of.

+## Changes from the other forks
+- Removed Backflip
+- Removed Triple Jump and replaced with Twirl
+- Ground Pound is now instant
+- Added death sounds